Murder of Mark Tildesley: "Mark's party"

-On the night of Tildesley's disappearance, Bailey had been asked by another member of the gang, his lover Lennie Smith, to drive him from Hackney to Wokingham, as there would be a 'party' in a caravan owned by Cooke located near the fairground.
+On the night of Tildesley's disappearance, Bailey had been asked by another member of the gang, his lover Lennie Smith, to drive him from Hackney to Wokingham, as there would be a party in a caravan owned by Cooke located near the fairground.

 Upon arrival, Bailey parked in Langborough Road and Smith went into the funfair to find Cooke.
 They returned to Bailey's car with a young boy who was 'dragging back', despite being enticed away from the fairground on the promise of a 50p bag of sweets.
 The young boy, Tildesley, had to be physically picked up and forced into the back of the car.
-With Bailey driving, Smith was in the front passenger seat, whilst Cooke was holding Tildesley back in the rear of the car.
+With Bailey driving, Smith was in the front passenger seat, while Cooke was holding Tildesley back in the rear of the car.
 They then met a fourth man, a relative of Bailey's known as "Odd Bod" at Cooke's caravan, located on a field called The Moors on Evendons Lane, between Finchampstead and Barkham.

 Cooke gave Tildesley a glass of milk laced with muscle relaxant, of which he only drank half; as he said it 'tastes funny', the four men raped Tildesley, starting with Cooke and ending with Smith.
 After more muscle relaxant was applied directly down the boy's throat, the gang rape started again.
 Smith then forced a tablet into Tildesley's mouth before grabbing him by the throat.
 The abuse had already lasted for half an hour before Bailey realised Tildesley was dead, but Cooke had told him that the child was fine and that he (Cooke) would take him home.
 This meant that it was likely that Tildesley was already dead before his parents even knew that he was missing.

 After the murder, Bailey drove Smith back to Hackney, arriving there after midnight.
 Before Bailey dropped Smith off at the marshes, Smith said that he would leave the disposal of the body to Cooke.